medic/cht-core/tests/scalability/generate_brac_data/README.md

 This script is to generate Brac config test data.

-Initially it only creates places, persons, users, pregnancy and assesment report.
+Initially it only creates places, persons, users and reports (pregnancy, assessment and assessment follow up).
 Taking into account hierarchies.

 Changes where made in /test/factories/ and /test/scalability/ Basically added new folders: